sormy/react/packages/react/README.md

 # react

+**THIS IS UNOFFICIAL FORK OF REACT 0.14.X THAT ALSO SUPPORTS IE 6/7 IN ADDITION TO ALREADY SUPPORTED IE 8.
+READ MORE [HERE](https://github.com/sormy/react-oldie).**

 An npm package to get you immediate access to [React](https://facebook.github.io/react/), without also requiring the JSX transformer.
 This is especially useful for cases where you want to [`browserify`](https://github.com/substack/node-browserify) your module using